Buying real estate in Kano?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Central Bank of Nigeria (CBN) - NFEM Exchange Rates It's Nigeria's central bank publishing the official FX benchmark.
-We used it to anchor USD to NGN conversions throughout the article.
-We cross-checked the late January 2026 rate level with independent FX trackers.
+Central Bank of Nigeria (CBN) NFEM page It is Nigeria's central bank and official FX benchmark.
+We used it to anchor all USD-to-naira budget conversions.
+We cross-checked the February 2026 rate level with independent date-stamped mirrors.

-Nigeria Property Centre - Kano Listings It's a major Nigerian property marketplace with transparent listing data.
-We used it to triangulate asking price ranges and property types available at each budget level.
-We treated these as market-asking evidence, not final sold prices.
+Nigeria Property Centre (NPC) Kano listings It is Nigeria's largest property marketplace with transparent listing data.
+We used it to triangulate realistic asking-price ranges in Kano at every budget level.
+We treated it as market evidence, not an official price index.

-Kano State Land Use Charge Law (Gazette) It's enacted state law defining property charges and area classifications.
-We used it to explain annual property tax concepts and to source real neighborhood names.
-We also used its area listings to distinguish premium from standard zones.
+Kano State Land Use Charge Law (Gazette PDF) It is the enacted state law defining annual property charges.
+We used it to explain annual property tax concepts and area classifications.
+We also used its area listings to name real Kano neighborhoods tied to official categories.

-CBN Monetary Policy Decisions It's the official publication of Nigeria's policy rate decisions.
-We used it to ground mortgage affordability assumptions in the high interest rate environment.
-We referenced the 27% MPR when explaining why cash purchases dominate.
+CBN Monetary Policy Decisions (MPR) It is the official record of Nigeria's policy rate decisions.
+We used it to ground mortgage affordability assumptions in a high interest-rate environment.
+We used the MPR level to set realistic expectations for retail mortgage rates in Kano.

-Land Use Act (Nigeria) - Full Text It's the core nationwide law governing land tenure and rights of occupancy.
-We used it to explain what buyers actually "own" in Nigeria and why title perfection matters.
-We referenced it when discussing resale speed factors.
+Land Use Act (Nigeria) full text It is the core nationwide land tenure law governing property rights.
+We used it to explain what you actually "own" in Nigeria in practical terms.
+We used it to justify why title perfection steps matter for resale safety in Kano.

-Nigerian Investment Promotion Commission (NIPC) It's a federal agency explaining land access for foreign investors.
-We used it to highlight foreigner-specific considerations and holding structure questions.
-We cited it as a reason to consult a Nigerian property lawyer early.
+Nigerian Investment Promotion Commission (NIPC) It is a federal agency explaining land access for foreign investors.
+We used it to highlight foreigner-specific friction in the buying process.
+We used it as a caution flag: talk to a Nigerian property lawyer early about your holding structure.